quickshell-mirror/quickshell-docs/content/docs/configuration/intro.md

 ShellRoot {
   Variants {
-    variants: {
-      // get the list of screens from the Quickshell singleton const screens = Quickshell.screens;

-      // transform the screen list into a list of objects with
-      // screen variables, which will be set for each created object const variants = screens.map(screen => {
-        return { screen: screen };
-      });

-      return variants;
-    }
+    model: Quickshell.screens;

-    component: Component {
+    delegate: Component {
       PanelWindow {
-        // the screen property will be injected into the window,
+        // the screen from the screens list will be injected into this
-        // so each bar displays on the right monitor
+        // property
+        property var modelData

+        // we can then set the window's screen to the injected property
+        screen: modelData

         anchors {
           top: true